You are given a list of Dataverse table metadata.

 Notes

-Your task is to find the table entries that best match one requested table name or description.
+Your task is to match the best table entries for one requested table name or description.

 Use only the supplied metadata.